 ***However, it’s important to note that limiters can be used in other ways as well.
 A limiter can shape dynamics, rather than acting as a limit on any unwanted sounds.

-One of the biggest mistakes music producers and audio engineers make is they overcompress everything, mostly because they read on a forum somewhere that it was the correct thing to do.
+One of the biggest mistakes music producers and audio engineers make is they overcompress everything, mostly because of what has been called the “loudness wars,” which is where everyone is competing with each other to make music as loud as possible.

 I’ve heard some suggest that compressing every track was a good idea